-The fire log as required by 34 CFR 668.49 will be the responsibility of the St. Paul Campus and Clery Compliance Manager.
+The fire log as required by 34 CFR 668.49 will be the responsibility of Special Projects office in conjunction with the Associate Director.
 This log shall contain records, by the date that the fire was reported, any fire that occurred on-campus, and indicate if the building was a student housing facility.
 This log must include the nature, date, time, and general location of each fire.
 An entry or an addition to an entry to the log shall be made within two business days, as defined under CFR 668.46(a), of the receipt of the information.

 The log will be maintained at the Public Safety Communications Center and it must make the fire log for the most recent 60-day period open to public inspection during normal business hours.
 Public Safety must make any portion of the log older than 60 days available within two business days of a request for public inspection.
-This information will also be forwarded to the St. Paul Campus and Clery Compliance Manager to be included on the Public Safety's web page.
+This information will also be forwarded to the Crime Prevention sergeant to be included on the Public Safety's web page.

-In addition, the an Assigned Patrol Sergeant in conjunction with the St. Paul Campus and Clery Compliance Manager shall maintain the fire statistics including:
+In addition, the Special Projects office in conjunction with the Associate Director shall maintain the fire statistics including:

-- The number of fires and the cause of each fire; - The number of persons who received fire-related injuries that resulted in treatment at a medical facility, including at an on-campus health center; - · The number of deaths related to a fire; and - The value of property damage caused by a fire. - The value of ancillary property damage and its cause.
+- · The number of fires and the cause of each fire; - The number of persons who received fire-related injuries that resulted in treatment at a medical facility, including at an on-campus health center; - · The number of deaths related to a fire; and - · The value of property damage caused by a fire. - · The value of ancillary property damage and its cause.

-The St. Paul Campus and Clery Compliance Manager shall report on behalf of the university a copy of the fire statistics to the Secretary for Education on an annual basis.
+The Associate Director shall report on behalf of the university a copy of the fire statistics to the Secretary for Education on an annual basis.